Drixitel/Work-Bench/PythonProject/pythonproject/README.md

         -  `play_again_question == "completed"`
         -  `answer == "correct"`
         - but `input_number != "off"` and the computer will guess a new number, replacing the old one and continue into game until the user quits or selects NO in a prompt.
+- Once all the while loops are broken, display the Goodbye statement.
 # Additions
 - Each wrong answer recieves a unique and random `incorrect response`
 # Future Potentials